RA-L Frequently Asked Questions

 No, this is unacceptable.
 In general, once you have submitted a manuscript to a journal (as RA-L is), you are not supposed to submit independently a version of the manuscript as a conference paper.

 It will appear in RA-L on Xplore.
-It will not appear in the Conference Proceedings in full, although the title and abstract will be there, with a link to the Letters paper.
+It will not appear in the Conference Proceedings.

 I have submitted a paper to RA-L with the Conference option.
 I have been requested a revision by the Letter's Editorial Board (LEB).
 Later on, the paper has been accepted for presentation at Conference (ICRA or CASE), but eventually rejected by LEB.
 Where will my paper be published?